Greensky-gs/lofi-girl/README.md

 And start the bot : `yarn run start`

+## Get configs file

+The bot can add songs by a suggestions system.

+However, if you want to get the `configs.json` file, send a message where you mention the bot.

+This will tell him to send you the config file in direct messages

 ## Developement

 As the bot still in developement, some features doesn't work very well like playing a live